viamrobotics/docs/docs/how-tos/image-data.md

 If no data appears after the sync interval, check the [**Logs**](/cloud/machines/#logs).

 {{% /tablestep %}}
 {{< /table >}}

 You now know how to capture and sync image data.

-{{< alert title="Avoid fees by disabling data capture" color="note" >}}
-If this is not a production machine and you have confirmed that your machine is capturing and syncing data, you should now disable data capture in the camera configuration to avoid [incurring fees](https://www.viam.com/product/pricing) for capturing large amounts of test data.
-You can do this in the **Data capture** panel of your camera's configuration by switching the data capture toggle to **Off** and saving your changes.
-{{< /alert >}}

 For many use cases, you may not want to capture data unless it meets certain conditions.
 Consider the example of a security camera that captures data every 5 seconds.
 This setup would result in a large number of images, of which most wouldn't be interesting.

 In the next part of this guide, you will learn how to filter the data before capturing and syncing it.

+## Stop data capture

+If this is a test project or if you are continuing this how to to set up filtering, make sure you stop data capture to avoid [incurring fees](https://www.viam.com/product/pricing) for capturing large amounts of test data.

+In the **Data capture** section of your camera's configuration, toggle the switch to **Off**.

+Click the **Save** button in the top right corner of the page to save your config.

 ## Use filtering to collect and sync only certain images